buley/personal/src/content/advice.md

 > *"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."* -- Ernest Hemingway

+> *""The art of life lies in a constant readjustment to our surroundings."* -― Kakuzo Okakura

 Strength is not given; it is sculpted.

 Every thought, action, and principle I live by shapes that image.